Introduction to jQuery Events

 2. Dblclick()

-This method is used to attach an event handler function to the HTML element provided.
-This function is executed whenever the user doubles click on the given HTML element.
+This method attaches an event handler function to the HTML element provided.
+Whenever the user double-clicks on the given HTML element, the function is executed.

 Syntax